 And it doesn’t just apply to the player with the ball – the server or the pitcher.
-It also applies to the receiver, as Natalie Hagglund (US national team and former USC libero) pointed out in an article once.
+It also applies to the receiver, as Natalie Hagglund (former US national team and USC libero) pointed out in an article once.
 In fact, hitters in baseball have some of the more ridiculous pre- routines.

 In particular, Natalie’s discussion of pre-serve routine focused on keeping things simple.